iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 layout: post
 ---

-I have been searching for a tutorial in SwiftUI which explains how to make an expandable header which also allows search within sub header and after going through many articles, finally managed to understand and got it working.
+I have been searching for a tutorial in SwiftUI which explains how to make an collapsible header which also allows search within sub header and after going through many articles, finally managed to understand and got it working.
 So I decided to write an article which will be informative and helpful to someone new to SwiftUI.